Haskkor/sport-log/README.md

 - ~~Change the state before the return of the graphql call~~
 - ~~Debounce/Throttle graphql methods~~ -> to check in the future
 - Reorganize exercise list in a day
-    - Add a modal with a sortable list view
+    - ~~Add a modal with a sortable list view~~
-    - Open the modal with a button in the day action sheet
+    - ~~Open the modal with a button in the day action sheet~~
+    - Save the reorganized list
+- BUG: the calendar is not always updating e.g when using the action sheet to add exercises

 ##Long term